Dinosaur National Monument

 - Deerlodge Park Campground (CO): Rates vary.
 Open year round.

 - Gates of Lodore Campground (CO): Rates vary.
 Open year round.

 - Backcountry Camping: A free permit is required for overnight trips.
 Designated backcountry sites can be found along the Green and Yampah rivers, and camping at-large is acceptable.
 Full information and regulations about backcountry use can be found here.

 - Boat Camping: Available during the busy season, sites are located along both the Green and Yampah Rivers.

 Lodging is unavailable within the park boundaries.
 The local communities of Dinosaur and Rangely, Colorado, and the community of Vernal, Utah all provide lodging.
 Local communities are small, and often fill on weekends during the summer months.
-Reservations are recommended if you know in advance that you will be staying in the area.
+Reservations are recommended if you know in advance that you'll be staying in the area.